BBC controversies: 2003–2004: Intelligence on Iraq and the death of David Kelly

-A Ministry of Defence scientist, Dr David Kelly, was named as the alleged source of the news item, which led to official sources suggesting that Dr Kelly was not a credible source.
+Later, Dr David Kelly, a Ministry of Defence scientist, was named as the source of the news item, which led to official sources suggesting that Dr Kelly was not a credible source.
 The subsequent suicide of Dr Kelly resulted in an escalation of the conflict between the government and the BBC, during which both sides received severe criticism for their roles in the matter.